Third Year Guide

 Surgery

-You can go to theatre whenever your team are operating, provided it’s ok with them.
-If there are more than 2-3 students assigned to a team, it’s a good idea to divide up the theatre time because often 2 is the maximum number of students allowed in at a time.
+For theatre, if there are more than 2-3 students assigned to a team, it’s a good idea to divide up the theatre time because often 2 is the maximum number of students allowed in at a time.
 Theatre lists generally start around 9.
+Make sure you get a good breakfast into you because you can end up standing for ages and if you don’t eat you might end up fainting.
+If you feel faint, make sure you let the surgeon know and step away from the operating table!!

+You’ll need your hospital IDs to get into theatre and you may also have to sign a guest log at theatre reception.
 To go into theatre you need to wear a surgical cap.
 These are usually found in boxes in the changing rooms.
 You also need to wear theatre scrubs (you can’t wear the TCD scrubs).
-You can get these from the machines in theatre but you usually need to have your hospital ID card specially activated to use these.
+You can get these from the machines outside the theatre changing rooms (in SJH) but you usually need to have your hospital ID card specially activated to use these.
 You can ask at theatre reception and they will activate it for you.
-In some hospitals (Eye and Ear) the scrubs are in the changing rooms (not a machine).
+In some hospitals (RVEEH, TUH) the scrubs are in the changing rooms instead.
 When you’re finished with your scrubs, you either use your card to return them to a machine, or put them in a laundry bin in the changing room (depending on the hospital).

 The surgeon may ask you if you’d like to scrub in.
 If you’ve never done this before, ask a theatre nurse to teach you.
 It’s really important that everyone who is scrubbed in has done it properly, so if you don’t know what you’re up to, no one will mind if you ask for help.
 If you want an idea of what’s involved, just watch a few videos on YouTube.
+Hold your hands up and when you’re not helping operate, keep them rested on anything sterile (green).
+No nail varnish when you’re on theatre rotations especially.
+The theatre nurse will spot it.

 Modules & Exams